vsolovyov/blog/content/postgresql-jsonb-index.md

   Both can be queried with `@>`, but it's getting even more uglier than it was.

-We actually ended up doing kind of both - we created a separate table that's much easier to query with many origin ids at once, and we store a list of pairs in a separate non-indexed column so it's convenient to query.
+We ended up doing kind of both - we created a separate table that's much easier to query with many origin ids at once, and we store a list of pairs in a separate non-indexed column so it's convenient to query.

 Separate table speed-up
 --------